- Extended Learning Home

 - The DNP is a 39-credit-hour post-master's program requiring a total of 1,200 hours of supervised clinical preceptorship.
 Individuals may apply 700 hours of formal, supervised, clinical hours from their master's degree toward the doctoral degree requirements.
 Students who have not completed 700 post baccalaureate hours prior to entry are eligible to utilize the portfolio process outlined in the Portfolio Guidelines Document.
 Consistent with other DNP programs, there is no dissertation requirement.
 Students complete a DNP scholarly project based on their individual expertise and interests.

-- The DNP Program is in the Department of Advanced Practice Nursing in the College of Nursing, Health, and Human Services.
+- The DNP Program is in the Department of Advanced Practice Nursing in the College of Health and Human Services, School of Nursing.
 The essential concepts of the DNP (The DNP Essentials) curriculum, as approved by the American Association of Colleges of Nursing, forms the basis of our program, which is fully accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).

 Graduates of Indiana State University's DNP Program will: